datalad-handbook/book/docs/basics/101-116-sharelocal.rst

    $ cd ../../DataLad-101
    # write the note
    $ cat << EOT >> notes.txt
-   A source to clone a dataset from can also be a path, for example as in "datalad clone ../DataLad-101".
+   A source to install a dataset from can also be a path, for example as in "datalad clone ../DataLad-101".

    Just as in creating datasets, you can add a